 February – April.

 Hot season.
 Very dry.
-Daytime becoming progressively hotter, peaking in mid April (Songkran, Thai new year).
-Air cooler at night and before about 10.00am, middle of day hot.
-Land tends to look a bit dusty and at its least green.
+Daytime becoming progressively hotter, peaking in mid-April (Songkran, Thai new year).
+Air cooler at night and before about 10.00am, middle of the day is hot.
+Land tends to look a bit dusty and at its least, green.
 Can get smoky from farming activity.
 Pai is at its least attractive at this time of year.
-The Thai Water Festival takes place in mid April and can be a very fun experience.
+The Thai Water Festival takes place in mid-April and can be a very fun experience.